When you have a lot of text in one of the cells of your spreadsheet you may find that you can’t see all of it.

 Step 3: Choose the “Text wrapping” option, then select the style of text wrapping to apply to the selected cells.

-How to Wrap Text in Google Sheets Mobile
+How to Apply a Text Wrap Setting in Google Sheets Mobile

 A final way that you can wrap the text in Google Sheets cells involves the mobile app.